-Building Complete Communities New Housing Supply by Type
+New Housing Supply by Type

-What is Being Measured: The number of new housing units completed and occupied annually by type and the total.
+What is Being Measured: The number of new housing units completed and occupied annually by type and the total housing stock in the City.

-- 4.1.2.2 To encourage development of a full range of unit types and unit sizes to respond to changes in household composition over time. - 4.1.2.4 To support further diversification of the housing stock by encouraging: - a) a greater share of apartment and multiple units, including stacked townhouses and townhouse units, be added to the housing stock.
+4.1.2.2 To encourage development of a full range of unit types and unit sizes to respond to changes in household composition over time.
+4.1.2.4 To support further diversification of the housing stock by encouraging: a) a greater share of apartment and multiple units, including stacked townhouses and townhouse units, be added to the housing stock.